 With today’s computers, it is the operating system (Windows, Unix, Android, macOS, …) that plays the role of the Universal Turing Machine.
 Interestingly, the inspiration for the Turing Machine was not a mechanical computing engine but rather the way a pupil in an English school of Turing’s time used a European style notebook with graph paper pages to do math homework.

 BTW, Gödel and Turing have both made it into motion pictures.
-Gödel is played by Lou Jacob in the rom-com I.Q. and Turing is played by Benedict Cumberbatch in The Imitation Game, a movie of a more serious kind.
+Gödel is played by Lou Jacobi in the rom-com I.Q. and Turing is played by Benedict Cumberbatch in The Imitation Game, a movie of a more serious kind.